Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/data/servbay

-Executable Files and Scripts (bin
+Executable Files & Scripts Directory (bin

 , sbin